Local Network Access

 4.3.2.
 Subresources

 Subresources loaded from the HTTP cache are subject to the Local Network Access check.
-This is not yet reflected in the algoritms above, since that check is only applied in HTTP-network fetch.
+This is not yet reflected in the algorithms above, since that check is only applied in HTTP-network fetch.

 See § 5.6 HTTP cache for a discussion of security implications.

 Local Network Access essentially deprecates direct access to the local network in favor of more secure user-agent-mediated alternatives.
 Web deprecations are hard.
-Chromium has encountered many stumbling blocks on the way to shipping parts of this specification.
+Chromium previously encountered many stumbling blocks on the way to shipping parts of [PRIVATE-NETWORK-ACCESS] (the predecessor to this specification).

-In particular, shipping restrictions on fetches from non-secure contexts in the local IP address space to the loopback IP address space has proven particularly difficult, for a lower payoff.
-Indeed, exploiting such fetches requires attackers to already have a foothold in the local network, which substantially raises attack difficulty.
-As a result, Chromium exempted these fetches from restrictions temporarily, choosing to focus on fetches from the public IP address space.
+In particular, shipping restrictions on fetches from non-secure contexts in the local IP address space to services on localhost have proven particularly difficult, for a lower payoff.
+Indeed, exploiting such fetches requires attackers to already have a foothold in the private network, which substantially raises attack difficulty.
+As a result, Chromium is exempting these fetches from restrictions temporarily, choosing to focus on fetches from the public IP address space.
+See § 5.5 Local network attackers for a discussion of security implications.

 5. Security and Privacy Considerations